Twanawebtech/BlueChatter-V2/README.md

 response contains a message or not, the client will issue another request and the process continues.

 The main goal of this application is to demonstrate the deployment and Scaling of Docker container and Cloud Foundry application on Bluemix.
 We will look at why and when you should deploy your application to a docker container over the classic Cloud Foundry root.
 You will learn on how to scale your application, scaling is big factor to any production applications, no matter which root you would take you would still need to scale your application for when traffic spike occur.
 With using the [IBM Bluemix auto scaling](https://console.ng.bluemix.net/docs/services/Auto-Scaling/index.html) service, we can automatically scale our Cloud Foundry Application or Docker Container application.
 To forwarder explain what scaling means, all scaling is to have multiple instance of the same application running at the same time, this means all users seen the same application while each user is directed to different instance of the application depending on the number of the instances you scale to.

 Another area we should outline is how do the chat messages happen between the different servers, how do all instance of the applications talk to the same database to offer the chat experience to the users like if they are all on one instance?
 For that we use the [pubsub feature of Redis](http://redis.io/topics/pubsub) to solve this.
 All the servers will be bound to a single Redis instance and each server is listening for messages on the same channel.
 When one chat server receives a chat message it publishes an event to Redis containing the message.
 The other servers then get notifications of the new messages and notify their clients of the.
 This design allows BlueChatter to scale nicely to meet the demand of its users.

 ## Automatically Deploying To Bluemix

-The easiest way to deploy BlueChatter is to click the "Deploy to Bluemix" button in which automatically deploys the application to Bluemix.
+The easiest way to deploy BlueChatter is by clicking on the "Deploy to Bluemix" button in which automatically deploys the application to Bluemix.
 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM-Bluemix/bluechatter)

 Using the Deploy To Bluemix button will automatically setup several things for you.
 First it will create a Git repo in IBM DevOps Services containing the code for the application.